 - House depreciation

 - Gas, electric, garbage, phone (only if you have an exclusive daycare line), water, sewer, cable, internet

 Doing some upgrades or need to make some improvements because of the daycare?
 You can write off a portion of these expenses.

 - Remodeling areas used for daycare

 These are supplies that are usually used to maintain your home or used by your household.
 Items that will be used in your daycare AND for personal household use.
-You can claim a potion of the cost of these items as expense on your taxes by using your T/S%.
+You can claim a portion of the cost of these items as an expense on your taxes by using your T/S%.

 - Toilet paper

 - Paper plates

 - Cleaning supplies (from sprays & cleaners to vacuums & carpet cleaners)